-This is a super-important blog post; there are a lot of misconceptions about porcupine encounters and if your dog gets quilled, it creates a difficult and dangerous situation.
+There are a lot of misconceptions about porcupine encounters and if your dog gets quilled, it creates a difficult and dangerous situation.
 If you can get to a vet, don’t hesitate, go immediately.
 If you can’t because you are in the backcountry, see below.

-If not removed, quills can migrate to nearly anywhere on a dog: the face, lungs, haunches, anywhere.
+If not removed, quills can migrate to nearly anywhere in a dog: the face, lungs, haunches, anywhere.
 In one instance I know, a migrated quill came out right in front of their dog’s eye globe.
 Quills can pop out weeks after the incident and can protrude from almost anywhere on the dog’s body.
 I don’t mean to get gruesome here, but you need to know that quills can move through muscle, ultimately penetrating body cavities and internal organs.
 Because the quills carry bacteria with them, they can cause infection and abscesses.

 Porcupines cannot shoot their quills at an assailant.
 That said, the quills detach so easily from the porcupine’s skin once they come into contact with an animal attacker that it almost seems like they were propelled.
 Porcupines will also use their quill-filled tail like a club, swinging it at a potential threat.
 It is not unlike the Cholla cactus that does about the same thing with its spikes.